SAT Exam Prep

 We have a proven record of successful SAT exam preparation!
 High school students will prepare for the SAT including the critical reading, math, and writing sections.
 Students rave about the individualized attention they receive from our experienced, professional SAT instructors.
 Those who have taken our course have increased their SAT scores by up to 360 points as a result of the course's proven test-taking strategies and intensive review.
 The course fee includes all of the latest SAT prep materials.
 The fall class runs for 6 sessions late September to late October and the spring class runs for 6 sessions from mid-March to the late April/early May.

-Note: The Spring 2016 SAT prep course prepares students for the new version of the exam which begins in March 2016.
+Note: The Fall 2016 SAT prep course prepares students for the new version of the exam.

 Program Coordinator: Robyn Freiman, M.S.
 Ed.